Search Knowledge Base by Keyword

 Configuring the policy is very simple – to begin, simply enable the policy by checking the Enable Failed Login Policies checkbox.
 In turn, this will allow the settings to be configured.

 There are a number of parameters you can configure in this policy:

-The number of log in attempts before locking the user account: this is the number of attempts a user is allowed to try to log in to the website within 24 hours, before being locked out.
+Number of log in attempts before locking a user: This is the number of attempts a user is allowed to try to log in to the website, before being locked out.

-When a user is unlocked: when configuring this policy you can also specify if locked users can only be unlocked by an administrator, or if they can be unlocked automatically after a configurable number of hours.
+When a user is locked: When configuring this policy, you can also specify if locked users can only be unlocked by an administrator, or if they can be unlocked automatically after a configurable number of minutes.
 By default, the site administrators have to manually unlock the users from the Locked Users tab.
-If you want locked users to be automatically unlocked after a specific amount of hours, check the Unlock it after setting and specify the number of hours.
+If you want locked users to be automatically unlocked after a specific amount of hours, check the unlock it after setting and specify the number of minutes.

-Require password reset after unlocking the user: finally, as one added measure of security you can also have users who have been unblocked to also reset their password on during their next log in.
+Require blocked users to reset password to unblock: Finally, as one added measure of security, you can also have users who have been unblocked to also reset their password on during their next log in.

 How does it work for a website user?

 With the Failed Login Policies enabled, should a user attempt to log in with a bad password, in addition to the usual failure notice – the user will also be alerted that they have a limited number of attempts remaining.

 When a user surpasses the number of allowed failed log in attempts, a lockout notification is shown: